Bicep Curl vs Hammer Curl vs Reverse Curl: Which One Is Better

 1. Stand with your feet shoulder-width apart and your knees slightly bent.

-2. Grab a dumbbell in each hand using a (palm facing down) overhand grip.
+2. Grab a dumbbell in each hand using an overhand grip (palm facing down).

 3. Keep your upper arms stationary and your back straight.